deepakness/putout/README.md

 - **Customizable Themes:** Choose from multiple built-in themes to style your ebook website.
 - **Fast and Lightweight:** 11ty ensures a blazing-fast website experience for your readers.
 - **SEO-Friendly:** Meta tags for better search engine optimization are included.
-- **Social Sharing:** Make it easy for readers to share your ebook website (add social links in configuration).
+- **Social Links:** Make it easy for readers to find you on social media sites as well.

 ## Demo 🚀